nicholasdille/container-slides/150_gitlab/060_api/slides.md

 Automatic reuse detection [](https://docs.gitlab.com/ee/api/personal_access_tokens.html#automatic-reuse-detection) prevents use of rotated tokens:

-- Use of old tokens result in revocation of latest token
+- Use of old tokens for rotation results in revocation of whole token family